pvsvamsi/SystemAlertWindow/README.md

       SystemAlertWindow.closeSystemWindow();

 ### Isolate communication
-##### Use this snippet, if you want the callbacks on your main thread, instead of handling them in an isolate (mentioned above)
+##### Use this snippet, if you want the callbacks on your main thread, instead of handling them in an isolate (like mentioned above)

 ###### Create an isolate_manager.dart
 ```